How to Move Documents Folder from C to D Drive in Windows Server - Qiling

 Here is how to use it:

 Step 1.
-Click "Large File Cleanup" on the left panel, and click "Start" button.
+Click on the "Large File Cleanup" option on the left-hand panel, and then click the "Start" button to initiate the cleanup process.

 Step 2.
-Select "Folder" tab, check the folders you want to move.
-Choose target drive and click "Move" button.
+Select the "Folder" tab, check the folders you want to move, choose the target drive, and click the "Move" button.

 Step 3.
 Wait for moving process completes.
 Click "Finish".

-Note: You can click the "Restore" button to restore the current folder to the default location.
+Note: You can click the "Restore" button to restore the current folder to its original location.

 Alongside this, Qiling Disk Master Technician also helps to: